martis42/depend_on_what_you_use/README.md

 # Word of Warning

-This project is still in a prototyping phase.
+This project is still in an early phase.
-It has been made public to ease sharing with other developers for gathering feedback on the concept.
-Do not expect stability of
+Do not yet expect stability of
 * the project structure
-* the feature set
 * the tools chosen to implement DWYU

 # Getting started